MTG/musav-dataset/README.md

 ## Citing the dataset

-Please consider citing [the following ISMIR 2022 publication](http://hdl.handle.net/10230/54181) when using the dataset:
+Please cite [the following ISMIR 2022 publication](http://hdl.handle.net/10230/54181) when using the dataset:

 > Bogdanov, D., Lizarraga-Seijas, X., Alonso-Jiménez, P., & Serra X. (2022).
 MusAV: A dataset of relative arousal-valence annotations for validation of audio models.
 International Society for Music Information Retrieval Conference (ISMIR 2022).